The Life and Art of Dante Gabriel Rossetti

-Dante Gabriel Rossetti . . . when letting his name roll over your tongue, you might wonder at such an odd name for an Englishman during the Victorian Era.
-True to its sound, the surname Rossetti (meaning Red Hair) originating from southern Italy, where his father, Gabriele Pasquale Giuseppe Rossetti, and mother, Frances Polidori, whose scholarly families hailed from the mother country under political exile joined in union.
+When letting the name Dante Gabriel Rossetti roll over your tongue, you might wonder at such an odd name for an Englishman during the Victorian Era.
+True to its sound, the surname Rossetti (meaning red hair) originated from southern Italy, where Rossetti's parents, father, Gabriele Pasquale Giuseppe Rossetti, and mother, Frances Polidori, whose scholarly families hailed from the mother country under political exile joined in union.

 In 1828, Dante, as some would call him while others knew him as Gabriel, was born, and destined to take his father's path, and eventually excel and surpass his scholarly accomplishments at half his father's age.

 Rossetti, the young man himself was destined to become a great name in the circle of arts, but he was not entirely sure which path he should take.
-Torn between two mediums, painting and poetry, he was more so inspired by the paint brush rather than the pen.
+Torn between two mediums, painting and poetry, he preferred the paint brush rather than the pen.

-It all started in a prosperous London neighborhood on Gower street, in the home of a known child prodigy, namely John Everett Millais.
+It all started in a prosperous London neighborhood on Gower Street, in the home of a known child prodigy, namely John Everett Millais.
 Here was began a new movement.
-Three young men destined for greatness, formed a tight circle of friends whose passion centered on painting and poetry.
-Aside from Millais, Dante Gabriel Rossetti and William Holman Hunt made up the founding three.
+Three young men destined for greatness formed a tight circle of friends whose passion centered on painting and poetry.
+Aside from Millais, Rossetti and William Holman Hunt made up the founding three.

-This newly formed brotherhood had a distinct purpose.
-The union wanted to create an atmosphere of artistic independence centered on developing free thought and interpretation of their own ideals yet each member remaining solely responsible to its cause.
+This newly formed Pre-Raphaelite Brotherhood had a distinct purpose.
+The union wanted to create an atmosphere of artistic independence centered on developing free thought and interpretation of their ideals yet each member remaining solely responsible to its cause.